 Why?
 Why not complete the treatment?
 Why not FIX the problem, instead of ignoring it???
 Do they think that since no one can “see” their disease anymore, they don’t have to worry about anything else?
 I can’t say for sure, and won’t venture to guess, but I know this: Sometimes, I have Survivor’s Guilt.

-Just the other night, I was having a conversation about this with my business partner (Dr. Connie Stapleton).
-I told her that, I think the weight loss surgery community is cyclical, like the Lion King and the Circle Of Life.
+I think the weight loss surgery community is cyclical, like the Lion King and the Circle Of Life.
 With each passing year, I see people disappear…evaporate…leave the community.
 The old king goes away to die.
 BUT, I see others join (a new baby is born!)

 And everything is okay.
 For awhile.